ganjiro/PICK-IT/README.md

 The project is fully functional, you can test it at this link [PICK-IT!]; is hosted by [Heroku] that offers a free PaaS and a small redis cluster.

 ## Installation and Syncronization Tutorial
+- First of all, go through your pc to:
+- Install the PC app on your PC.
+- Go to the same website from your smartphone
+- Install the Web App on your smartphone.
+- Launch the PC App to generate your personal synchronization code -Launch the App on your smartphone and type your synchronization code
+- Launch a Draft and enjoy picking your favorite champion from anywhere you want!

 This is a video tutorial for the installation and the syncronization between the apps:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Kg2rtYsNS5E/0.jpg)](https://www.youtube.com/watch?v=Kg2rtYsNS5E)

 ## Some Screeshots